p2made/p2vagrant/docs/05_Install_Apache.md

 * [https://p2vagrant/index.htm](https://p2vagrant/index.htm)

-You should see that minimal page.
+You should see that minimal page in each case.

 For the Apache default page of your VM visit...

 * [https://p2vagrant/index.html](https://p2vagrant/index.html)